philgyford/django-syncr/README.md

 Requires: [flickrapi](http://stuvel.eu/flickrapi), [django-taggit](https://github.com/alex/django-taggit/).

 Can fetch a user's public photos, recent photos, public favorites, photo sets.
-The Photo model stores most/all data, including geo and EXIF data, and data about tags.
+The Photo model can store most/all data, including geo and EXIF data, and data about tags.
 Comments on photos are also stored.
 The images themselves are not stored locally.

 ### [Delicious](http://www.delicious.com/)